bastienvinh/easy-emitter/README.md

 ```

+## Changelog

+1.0.0

+* Register a function to an event
+* Unregister all functions of an event
+* Emit a function

+1.0.1

+* Fix README : some nonsense vocabulary

 ## Reasons
-I got some timming issue with webpack.
+I got some timing issues with webpack + gulp.
 Since webpack destroy and replace file asynchronously and slowly.
 I reload most of the time to soon.
 So to make a clean development with using EventEmitter or if/switch staement on 'end event'.
 I decide to create a postal pattern like we can find in Mobile GUI to pass information between pages.